New Orleans Water Quality at a Glance

 Lead

-Source: Lead service lines and older plumbing fixtures in homes built before 1987; New Orleans has a significant inventory of lead service connections
+Source: Over 15,000 lead service lines and older plumbing fixtures in homes built before 1987; 88% of tested homes showed lead contamination with levels up to 70 ppb

 Health Effects: Developmental delays in children, reduced IQ, learning difficulties, kidney problems, cardiovascular effects in adults

-Current Levels: 90th percentile value of 7.9 ppb, below EPA action level of 15 ppb EPA Limit: Action level 15 ppb, but no level of lead is considered safe
+Current Crisis: While utility reports 90th percentile of 7.9 ppb, independent testing reveals widespread contamination exceeding EPA action levels EPA Limit: Action level 15 ppb, but no level of lead is considered safe

 Please read – our information